Comparing Zoom, Microsoft Teams and Google Meet

 Recording meetings or any digital video conference can be very useful.
 The footage you record can be used in a variety of ways: marketing videos, internal presentations, for training purposes etc. Let's take a look at this feature and how the different tools handle it below:

 - Google Meet: Record your meetings in two clicks with Google Meet.
 Capture audio, video, chat and screen sharing activity.
 After your video meeting ends, the recording is automatically saved to your Google Drive.
 If you created the video meeting via Google Calendar, the recording will also be accessible through the Calendar entry.
-Icing on the cake: the Google Meet recording functionality is free for all G Suite customers until September 30, 2020.
+Icing on the cake: the Google Meet recording functionality was free for all Google Workspace customers until September 30, 2020.

 - Zoom: With Zoom you can record your meetings.
 The recordings are saved to your local computer only.